 5. Type keywords from the tweet you’re looking for

 Limitations: This is strict keyword matching.
-If the tweet used different words than what you're searching for, it won't appear.
+If the tweet used different words than what you’re searching for, it won’t appear.
 There are no filters for date, author, or topic.
 It only searches text, not images, links, or quoted tweets.
+And it only searches the single tweet you bookmarked, so if you saved the opening tweet of a thread, none of the replies are indexed.

 Works for exact recall